JonnyRa/vim-stackThoseErrorsOfHs/README.md

 # debugging
 If anything doesn't work please raise issues on here!
 Debugging the output mostly involves looking at the `.errors` and `logschanged` files and then poking around in the logs that are pointed to in the file.

+You can also uncomment the removal of errors.temp in the read errors script and see a bit more information